jewettaij/superpose3d_cpp/README.md

 *T*, *R*, and *c*, respectively.
 (*T* is implemented as a C-style array, and
  *R* is implemented as a C-style 3x3 array in pointer-to-pointer format.)

+*Note:* This function does not attempt to determine *which* pairs of points from either cloud correspond.
+Instead, it infers them from the order of the arrays.
+(It assumes that the *i'th* point from *X* corresponds to the *i'th* point from *x*.)

 A weighted version of the RMSD minimization algorithm is also available if the caller supplies an extra argument specifying the weight of every